choresh/nestjs-query-simple/examples/demo-app/README.md

     $rename: { department: 'division' }
   }, {
     multi: true,
-    strict: false // The 'strict: false' allows to update keys that currently not exist in the entity class.
+    strict: false // The 'strict: false' allows to update keys that currently not exist in the dato class.
   })
 }